0sparsh2/0sparsh2.github.io/README.md

 ## About me

 I'm Sparsh Nagpal.
-A Machine Learning Engineer at [AppyHigh Technology](https://www.appyhigh.com/)
+A Machine Learning Engineer at [AppyHigh Technology](https://www.appyhigh.com/).
+I have previously worked upon Indian Sign Language models at [Friends for Inclusion]().
+Highly interested in Blockchain and Neuroscience and their implementation with ML.

 ## Things I am passionate about

 - ML :robot:
 - Blockchain :octocat:
+- Entrepreneurship & Start Ups :laptop:

 ## Get in touch :coffee:

 - Your future buddy to discuss AI related things and tech in general on [Twitter](https://twitter.com/techsparshyyy).
 - Your future employee on [LinkedIn](https://www.linkedin.com/in/sparshnagpal)
-- And of course GitHub you're already on (Recursion).
+- And of course GitHub you're already on .

+## You can find my CV at

+- [Here](https://drive.google.com/file/d/1Sb_eLD-N5ucL4YW8xbs8FC6KrjCbIag9/view?usp=sharing) Looking forward to wokring along and upgrading this cv

+## My research papers

 <!--